Internalist vs. Externalist Conceptions of Epistemic Justification

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-My thanks to Louise Antony and Larry BonJour for helpful comments and suggestions.
+My thanks to Louise Antony, Larry BonJour and Alvin Goldman for helpful comments and suggestions.